 Before you make a hiring decision, make sure you’re working with an experienced team of attorneys who handle elder law on a daily basis.
 At Foster & Harmon, we have many years of experience helping Michigan residents understand retirement planning and Social Security benefits.

 Our Lansing elder law attorneys work hard to make sure their clients are financially and legally prepared for the future.
-To learn more about Social Security or discuss your estate planning options, schedule your free legal consultation at (517) 337-4600.
+To learn more about Social Security or discuss your estate planning options, schedule your free initial phone consult at (517) 337-4600.